Australian pied cormorant: Breeding

-The pied cormorant preferably breeds in small (<30 pairs) sheltered colonies (harbours, estuaries and lakes) with rarer occurrences on exposed coasts or islands, no more than 400 metres from the sea (or food source).
+The pied cormorant preferably breeds in small (<30 pairs) sheltered colonies (harbours, estuaries and lakes) with rarer occurrences on exposed coasts or islands, no more than 400 m from the sea (or food source).
 Courtship behaviour is initiated by the male in close proximity to a future nest site.
 Wing waving by the male is conducted in silence while gargling can be a form of female recognition.
 The males can also hop up to 1 m in the air with both feet to attract female attention.

 Nests are typically large platforms formed of sticks and foliage cemented with droppings averaging 80 cm in diameter on the ground or in trees.
 Males collect most of the nest material, while both sexes share construction tasks.
 The nests are used twice a year in Autumn and Spring by different breeding pairs.
 Some breeding occurs in summer and winter by young and inexperienced pairs.

 Monogamous breeding pairs (from 2 years of age) lay eggs once a year with an average breeding cycle of 6 months.
 Clutch size ranges from 2–5 with an incubation period of 25–33 days.
 Egg and fledgling caring duties are shared by the parents.
-Chick rearing can take from 47–60 days with independence gained just over 3 months of age.
+Chick rearing can take from 47 to 60 days with independence gained just over 3 months of age.
 Both sexes share feeding duties through incomplete regurgitation.

 Dispersal

-Banding studies have shown that the pied cormorants do not travel far from their colonies (<20 km).
+Banding studies have shown that the pied cormorants do not travel far from their colonies, less than 20 km.
 Flight is generally low in altitude, as the pied cormorant has weaker flight capability than other species in the family, with 'v' formations present when in flocks.